tankvn/node-rtsp-to-hls-server/README.md

 # node-rtsp-to-hls-server
 Resteam VOD RTSP to seekable HLS using Node and ffmpeg
-Only for VOD streams and therefore stream must have a total duration.
+Only for VOD streams and therefore the input stream must have a total duration.
 Doesn't support live streams.
 Using https://github.com/kono0514/FFmpeg-custom-segmenter
 <br />